 Excerpt from The Doubting Heart

-Shelby didn’t slow down to appreciate the sights and smells of southern New Mexico’s late spring splendor.
+She didn’t slow down to appreciate the sights and smells of southern New Mexico’s late spring splendor.
 But the broad, naked back bent over the water trough?
-Surely she could spare a moment to stop and appreciate that.
+Surely, she could spare a moment to stop and appreciate that.

 Wow!
-The word reverberated through her mind and her skin glowed warm at the sight.
+The word reverberated through her mind and her skin glowed warmly at the sight.
 She smiled, bemused by her reaction to the unknown man.

 Well, it has been a while and there’s nothing wrong with looking.

-He shook his head and turned towards her.
-The shimmering spray momentarily impeded her view of his face, then the mist fell away and everything began to move in slow motion.
-Her gut twisted painfully and she gasped for air.
+He shook his head and turned toward her.
+The shimmering spray momentarily impeded her view of his face, then the mist fell away, and everything began to move in slow motion.
+Her gut twisted painfully, and she gasped for air.

-“Hello,” he said, moving towards her, not seeming the least bit self-conscious about finding himself the object of her stare.
+“Hello,” he said, moving toward her, not seeming the least bit self-conscious about finding himself the object of her stare.